ii404/openshift-galera-mariadb/hooks/README.md

 **DB-INIT**
 DB-INIT has three possible values:
 0 - uninitialized aka brand new gear
 1 - the passwords are sync'd throughout the cluster.
-It should really only sit in this state until the 3rd gear comes up 2 - cluster is initialized
+Only the first 3 gears will enter this state 2 - new gear waiting for passwords OR gear that still is waiting to be initialized 3 - cluster is initialized

 Dot Point Logic:
 - **Publish:** Every new gear, start as db-init=0